mazx4960/Website-Blog/README.md

 * More robust User authentication system

 ### Completed updates
+* Separating Blog title and Blog Content
+* Setting a blog post to be seen by: myself, friends or everyone
 * Adding google calendar API support to pull data about your daily schedule
 * Display day scehdule on home page
 * Change the home page interface: displaying only the daily schedule and adding new post while collapsing the posts today as well as the notifications